Always On VPN Security & Support Concerns

 - The IT Department will need to maintain an additional fleet of corporate laptops with VPN pre-configured for each potential remote user eliminating the BYOD option.

-- Using an Always On VPN violates the principal of Zero Trust least privileged access as noted by ZScaler.
+- Using an AO VPN violates the principal of Zero Trust least privileged access as noted by ZScaler detailed in our article here.

 Browser Based VPN Alternatives